eclipse-embed-cdt/web-jekyll/pages/plugins/packs-manager.md

 CMSIS Packs are an Arm/Keil technology, intended to handle distribution of software and documentation in Keil MDK.
-The main difference from usual libraries or source archives is that the actual source/object files are accompanied by some form of metadata, defining, among other things, the registers and peripherals definitions.
+The main difference from usual libraries or source archives is that the actual source/object files are accompanied by some form of metadata, describing, among other things, the registers and peripherals definitions.

 These definitions can be used during debug sessions to display the